approov/quickstart-android-java-okhttp/SECRET-PROTECTION.md

     // failure due to a potentially temporary networking issue, allow for a user initiated retry }
 catch(ApproovException e) {
-   // a more permanent error, see e.getMessage()
+   // a more permanent error, see e.message
 }
-// use `secret` as required, but never cache or store its value - note `secret` will be null if it is not defined
+// use `secret` as required, but never cache or store its value - note `secret` will be null if the provided key is not defined
 ```

 to lookup a secure string with the given `key`, returning `null` if it is not defined.
 Note that you should never cache this value in your code.
 Approov does the caching for you in a secure way.
 You may define a new value for the `key` by passing a new value in `newDef` rather than `null`.
 An empty string `newDef` is used to delete the secure string.